-CNL is co-led by Dr. Nancy Songer, Dean of the College of Education at the University of Utah; Dr. Teya Rutherford, University of Delaware; Dr. Edith Gummer, former Program Director at National Science Foundation; and Dr. Prasad Ram, Founder and CEO of Gooru.
+This research collaborative is co-led by Dr. Nancy Songer, Dean of the College of Education at the University of Utah; Dr. Teya Rutherford, University of Delaware; Dr. Edith Gummer, former Program Director at National Science Foundation; and Dr. Prasad Ram, Founder, and CEO of Gooru.
 Gooru Navigator is a learning data backbone with dedicated applications that provide real-time actionable insights for every ecosystem player – learners, instructors, guardians, school leadership, content providers, IT admins, tool developers, and researchers.
-Gooru Navigator aggregates all available data to locate each learner in terms of their knowledge, mindsets, and citizenship across competencies, y recommending personalized pathways for learners and suggested interventions for all other stakeholders.
-CNL brings cohorts and datasets from the open and free Gooru Navigator with 7M+ learners across K12, Skills Training, and Professional Learning curricula Researchers with funded projects join the CNL to leverage these datasets to support their study and integrate validated innovations like content, tools, and algorithms with Gooru Navigator to reach millions of learners.
+Gooru Navigator aggregates all available data to locate each learner in terms of their knowledge, mindsets, and community.
+We provide this data to Researchers with funded projects to support their study and in turn integrate the researchers validated innovations like content, tools, and algorithms with Gooru Navigator to reach millions of learners.

 Experts from other sectors have made a compelling case that research that influences practice often begins in practice settings and through observations of the unexpected, can generate new ideas and theories.
 Exposure to routine practice also provides opportunities to identify ways in which research knowledge can be crafted into improvements in practice.
 Also, problems of practice do not know disciplinary boundaries.
 Tackling those problems effectively requires a practice context in which researchers with a variety of areas of expertise can work collaboratively to solve problems.